votamrima/site/_posts/2021-11-16-check-approve-csr-openshift.md

 tags: ['openshift']
 ---

 After installing Openshift cluster you should log in and check for csr.
-Moreover, I regularly controls if some csr should be approved or not.
+Moreover, I regularly controls if some csr have to be approved or not.

 ````
 [admin@dns try]$ oc get csr